Sertoriel/Sertoriel/README.md

  📝Studying Computer Science at Uninassau Recife!💻

 - 👯 I’m looking to collaborate on:
- 👾Game Dev, Front and back end problems!😉
+ 👾Game Dev and Solve Front and Back end problems!😉

 - 🤔 I’m looking for help with:
  🤔nothing for now, thanks!😁